 Some companies, including 40% of the Fortune 500 list, give volunteer grants to employees who put in a certain number of hours, and others offer perks like additional vacation time.
 You can even liven things up by making it a competition to see who can give the highest number of hours by a specific date.

-Teams of employees chose an organization in their community, created fundraising pages, and were encouraged to take time during the week to spend time volunteering on-site to foster deeper connections with their partners.
+Teams of employees chose an organization in their community, created fundraising pages, and volunteered on-site to foster deeper connections with their partners.

-Volunteering is also one of the most effective team-building activities, and hosting a workplace giving day can empower your company to build connection and belonging amongst your staff—and contribute to a good cause at the same time.
+Aside from being a great help to nonprofits, volunteering is also one of the most effective team-building activities.
+Hosting a workplace giving day can empower your company to build connection and belonging amongst your staff—and contribute to a good cause at the same time.

 As the weather warms up, partner with a local nonprofit that needs a lot of hands for a park cleanup, meal prep, material assembly, mural painting, or other beautification projects.
 Make sure everyone on your staff is able and incentivized to attend, get t-shirts made for the occasion, and cap it all off with a celebration and big group photo.

 If all goes well, try to make it an annual event that employees look forward to, your nonprofit partners can plan around, and the entire community can feel proud of.

 Real-world example: When pandemic restrictions made in-person activities impossible, Presence Marketing organized a virtual 5k and complementary fundraiser in partnership with a charitable foundation to help build a Kindergarten in the West African nation of Togo.

 The event was so successful that they organized a second annual day of giving the following year to benefit another charity project!

 June is the start of summer and Pride Month, a great time to support organizations that serve the LGBTQ+ community.
 Give your coworkers a special night out together and raise some serious money by sponsoring a fun fundraising event, like a standup comedy, drag show, or a combination of the two!